Why You Can’t Lose Weight Despite Doing Everything Right

 The Gut Microbiome and Weight Regulation

-Dysbiosis—an imbalance in gut microbial populations—may influence weight through effects on inflammation, insulin sensitivity, short-chain fatty acid production, and gut–brain signalling.
+Dysbiosis — an imbalance in gut microbial populations — may influence weight through effects on inflammation, insulin sensitivity, short-chain fatty acid (SCFA) production including butyrate and propionate, and gut-brain signalling via the vagus nerve.

 Why Chronic Calorie Restriction Can Backfire